BOXLEGENDARY/Dex/README.md

 ## ZDex ( 14/9/25 )
 IN-DEV ( version 13 )
-- All ZDex versions on GitHub are different from the internal staff version.
+- All public ZDex versions on GitHub differ from the internal staff version.
 - This is the latest version.
 Thanks for using ZDex!

 ## Script